Searching for a lawyer can be tough, especially after you or a loved one have suffered an injury.

-- What state bar associations and professional organizations have you been admitted to?
+- What associations and professional organizations have you been admitted to?

 - Have you ever been suspended from practice of law?
 If yes, why?

-- What is your honest opinion and assessment of my case?
+- What is your assessment of my case?

 - How long does it usually take to resolve similar injury cases?

-- Do you know the various arguments and defenses available for my case?
+- What are some possible arguments and defenses for my case?

 - What problems do you foresee with my case?